 Contrast the above to a scale-out solution using object storage capabilities as shown in figure 3.
-This architecture is built using industry standard commodity x86 servers with the disk storage tied to each node similar to Direct Attached Storage (DAS) architectures of old.
+This architecture is built using industry-standard commodity x86 servers with the disk storage tied to each node similar to Direct Attached Storage (DAS) architectures of old.
 Whether the disks are internal to the server chassis or an external JBOD connected by SAS, only the individual server has access to this physical server.

 Figure 3 – Object/Scale-out Storage Architecture

 Object storage software is installed on each node and this combines all the nodes into a single cluster, whereby all storage tied to each individual node is brought into a single storage pool and presented out to the user/application network as a single unified name space.
-Essentially what this means is that the user/application is not aware on which node its data resides – it is just presented with a storage container with a Fully Qualified Domain Name (FQDN).
+Essentially what this means is that the user/application is not aware of which node its data resides – it is just presented with a storage container with a Fully Qualified Domain Name (FQDN).
 The object storage system manages the store, retrieval, and protection of the data objects and manages the data placement across all the nodes within the cluster.

 As mentioned already, RAID cannot be used to provide protection against drive failure in a multi-node architecture, so a similar implementation called RAIN is used.
 RAIN is Redundant Array of Independent Nodes and provides similar data protection capabilities to RAID within a disk-based storage system.
 In this case, RAIN protects against an entire node failing rather than just individual disks.
-Similarly to RAID, RAIN comes in multiple flavours;
+Similarly to RAID, RAIN comes in multiple flavors;

-- Replicas – complete copies of a data object which are distributed across multiple nodes – similar to mirroring in RAID concepts, but commonly more than just two replicas are used, especially in a multi DC architecture.
+- Replicas – complete copies of a data object which are distributed across multiple nodes – similar to mirroring in RAID concepts, but commonly more than just two replicas are used, especially in a multi-DC architecture.